alexwlchan/alexwlchan.net/src/_drafts/command-icon.md

   width="350"
   class="screenshot dark_aware"
   link_to="/files/2024/looped_squares.html"
+  alt="Screenshot of a web app called ‘looped squares’.
+It shows "
 %}

 Every time you reload the page, it draws a shape with random values.
-You can also adjust the values manually and it'll redraw the shape.
+You can also adjust the values manually and it'll draw the specified shape.
 [Try it here](/files/2024/looped_squares.html).

 [calculator]: https://www.folklore.org/Calculator_Construction_Set.html
 [a web app]: /files/2024/looped_squares.html

-I started by drawing a couple of shapes which look like alien versions of the Mac's command icon, and which resemble my initial doodles:
+I started by drawing a couple of shapes which look like alien versions of the Mac's command icon:

 <div class="grid_4up checkerboard">
   {%